Preamble

 3.4.

-record, unless that team is the wild-card team.
-Home field for the World Series
+team is the wild-card team.
+Home field for the World Series will alternate

 Days 10 and 11 off